CharaChorder/docs/docs/Master Forge.rst

 key is pressed while the target key is pressed.

 .. note::
-   EXAMPLE: On the M4 English layout, you can access the capital ``A`` by pressing and holding the left pinky to the east and the right index finger to the west.
+   EXAMPLE: On the :ref:`M4 English Layout<M4English Layout>`, you can access capital ``A`` by pressing and holding the left pinky to the east (shift) and the right index finger to the west (a).

-   On the M4 English layout, you can access the ``@`` symbol by pressing and holding both pinkies to the east and the left index south.
+   On the M4 English layout, you can access the ``@`` symbol by pressing and holding both pinkies to the east and the left index south (``shift + 2 = @``).

 Configurability
 ~~~~~~~~~~~~~~~

 The Master Forge's layout is configurable, which means that you can
-:doc:`remap<Glossary>` almost all keys.
+remap almost all keys.
 Though the M4 English
-layout has been optimized for writing in English by
+layout has been optimized for writing in English with
 :doc:`chentry<Glossary>` and :doc:`chording<Chords>`, some users may
-choose to :doc:`remap<Glossary>` their device’s layout to better
+choose to remap their device’s layout to better
 suit their personal needs.
 For a thorough explanation on how remapping
 works and how to remap your device, visit the :ref:`remapping section<Device Manager:Remapping>`

 Master Forge Configurations
 ***************************

 When the Master Forge was `unveiled <https://youtu.be/fux9gU3M25E?si=u4KW7OaUUUNINfKD&t=1025>`__ in November of 2023, CharaChorder began taking pre-orders offering everyone the same bundle.
 In September of 2024, CharaChorder ran a `Kickstarter <https://www.kickstarter.com/projects/charachorder/the-master-forge-a-keyboard-built-for-you>`__ campaign for the Master Forge for 5 weeks, offering three different tiers, each with a different configuration.
 After the Kickstarter campaign finished, the Master Forge went on back-order sale on the `Forge website <https://forgekeyboard.com>`__.
 The following section identifies what each of these 5 bundles included.

 Forge Website Pre-Orders
 ------------------------